KORNIT DIGITAL SHAREHOLDER ALE - GuruFocus.com

 What You May Do

-Kornit Digital and certain of its executives are charged with failing to disclose material information during the Class Period, violating federal securities laws.
+Kornit Digital and certain of its executives are charged with failing to disclose material information during the Class Period and/or in the Registration Statement for the Offering, violating federal securities laws.

 On May 11, 2022, the Company disclosed a net loss of $5.2 million for 1Q 2022 (compared to a profit of $5.1 million in the prior year period) and revenue guidance for 2Q 2022 significantly below analysts’ expectations due to a slowdown in orders.
 The Company also admitted that, for at least the previous two quarters, it knew that one of its major customers had acquired services from a competitor.
 On this news, shares of Kornit fell by $18.78 per share, or 33%.